Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 The Stanthorpe Museum features 14 different buildings, including over 20,000 historical artifacts and 2 collections of national significance.

-At the museum, you can step back over 100 years into a School Residence from 1894 complete with old desks and slates and inkwells, or Ardmore House a summer holiday home from the 1920s filled with period collections.
+At the museum, you can step back over 100 years into a School Residence from 1894, complete with old desks, slates, and inkwells, or Ardmore House, a summer holiday home from the 1920s filled with period collections.

-The museum is particularly focused on pastoral life, tin mining, Aboriginal, Red Cross, medical and social life in colonial Australia.
-If any of those topics are of interest, then add this spot to your list of places to visit near Stanthorpe.
+The museum is particularly focused on pastoral life, tin mining, Aboriginal, Red Cross, medical, and social life in colonial Australia.
+If any of those topics interest you, add this spot to your list of places to visit near Stanthorpe.

 Location: 12 High Street, Stanthorpe